Welcome to the Rock & Mineral Society of Hawai‘i

 Please check our FaceBook Page for current updates and the meeting topic of the month.
 Club members get a reminder email and newsletter with the mineral of the month.

-Now the ‘tricky’ part: All buildings at the Makiki District Park have the same street address of ‘1527 Keeaumoku St’ (including the Makiki library.
-This might be a walk in the park for people born and raised in Makiki.)
+All buildings at the Makiki District Park have the same street address of ‘1527 Keeaumoku St’ (This might be a walk in the park for people born and raised in Makiki, but sure makes it hard for ʻoutsidersʻ.)

-We try to show you with photos how to find our meeting.
+We try to show you with photos and a video on how to ‘find’ our meeting.
 (A map is below.)

-Be on the lookout for the ‘admin building’ (no, sorry it has no sign).
-You enter it from inside the park (DH side of the admin bld.)
+Be on the lookout for the ‘admin building‘ (sorry it has a tiny sign).
+You enter it from inside the park (DH side of the admin building.)

-2017 update: Lately there is often a yoga class in the ‘admin building’ more or less starting around the same time with us.
-Be brave and enter, pass by the bathrooms and go all the way inside.
+Prior to the pandemic there often a yoga class in the ‘admin building’ more or less starting around the same time with us.
+Be brave and enter, pass by the bathrooms and go all the way inside, to the corridor to the right.
 We are meeting in the separate room in the back to the right (leaving the yoga class in the open room to your left).

 Please note that if a month happens to have 5 Wednesdays we do not meet at the ‘last’ but still the 4th of that month.